QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025-07_DriveChamp.md

 ## ∘───── 🛠️ RAM Digging & Code Notes ─────∘
 General feedback for your code notes: It seems you're still in the beginning phase on what's the best method to code note things, especially blocks of data which are correlated, structures or as you refer to them as arrays, consider my feedback below.
 Most of these are just suggestions, but they would've made it easier for my to understand how certain logic/data structures are reused accross the game.

+### ❗ `$0x923f4` AddAddress Pointer Documentation
+It seems you use this address as a pointer by using it with the AddAddress flag.
+You're also SubSourcing the pointed to value for some reason.
+What is going on there?

 ### ❓ `$0x923ec` Code Note Clarity
 Original: ```[float] Qualify time [NTSC]```
 How exactly does the float translate to time?
 In what time unit?
 What time does f1.0 translate to for example?
+I would also advise adding what size the Float is, just for the sake of completeness, as other sizes do exist.

 ### 💡 Documenting Arrays or Structures
 Take for example the following code notes: `$0x00099ca0`, `$0x0009a568`.
 Since this appears to be static RAM, it may be more effective to break these notes down into individual components, rather than lumping everything together in a large, vague note.